dcac/dcac.github.io/_posts/reviews/2014-11-14-dumb-and-dumber-to.md

 imdb: tt2096672
 author: christopherr
 stars: 4
-excerpt: This is where the short description will go.
 position: "Cameo Remover"
 addressee:  Jennifer Lawrence
 tags: [comedy, Jim Carrey, Jennifer Lawrence]
 ---

 Must be nice to have full control of your image for once.

 A lot of the early buzz around _Dumb and Dumber To_ is about how you’re _not_ in the movie.
 Whether you exercised your contractual right to veto your cameo appearance, or whether the filmmakers made a purely artistic decision to…